Mindfulness Tools 4-Week Online Course

 - Cultivate a sense of well-being, confidence, and creativity

-Join us for 4 weeks and explore how mindfulness practice can increase resilience and reduce the effects of stress on the body and mind.
+Join us and explore how mindfulness practice can increase resilience and reduce the effects of stress on the body and mind.

 Prioritize your health.
 Participate.
 Be alive moment by moment.
 Enrich the life you live.

 How is the 4-Week Mindfulness Tools course different from the 8-Week MBSR course?

 The 4-Week Mindfulness Tools course has been developed to be offered on a short schedule, with the intention of increasing the accessibility of CFM programs and resources to our community.
 Six hours of in-class time over 4 weeks, combined with 30-40 minutes of daily at-home practice will give you an introduction to mindfulness, time to discover what works for you, and ways to begin to establish your own personal practice.

 Many of the practices and exercises you will experience in Mindfulness Tools are also taught in the 8-Week MBSR course, the difference is in the duration and depth.
 With the guiding principle that a little bit of mindfulness is better than none at all, we recognize that time and resources may be limited for many in our community, and an 8-Week deep-dive into the MBSR course may not be an option at this time.
 Our hope is that in this course you can find something practical to help you incorporate mindfulness into your lives right now, in a way that is both impactful and beneficial to you and to those that you share your life with.